 IR35 fee payer and employment solutions

-Where contractors are inside IR35, but want to continue using their limited company, the IR35 fee payer (the party paying the contractors limited company) is responsible for the collection of appropriate taxes before paying the remainder to the limited company.
-As a proven trusted provider, we can take the responsibility as the fee payer.
+Where contractors are inside IR35, but want to continue using their limited company, the IR35 fee payer (the party paying the contractors limited company) is responsible for the collection of appropriate PAYE taxes before paying the remainder to the limited company.
+As a proven trusted provider, we can take the responsibility as the IR35 fee payer.

-We can also give you peace of mind by sitting in the supply chain with responsibility for contracting with and paying other agencies, the limited companies directly, umbrella workers and employing workers directly as a Professional Employer Organisation.
+We can also give you peace of mind by sitting in the supply chain with responsibility for contracting with and paying other agencies, the limited companies directly, umbrella workers and engaging workers directly as a Professional Employer Organisation.

 account and project management

-The giant account manager will be an expert in your workforce management solution and they with their team are available to manage all aspects of Off-payroll worker engagement (including screening and on-boarding services) from IR35 contractor and supply chain audits, risk review and recommendations through to electronic timesheets and employment and IR35 fee-payer solutions, liaison with HMRC and subsequently to off-boarding.
+The giant account manager will be an expert in your workforce management solution and they, with their team, are available to manage all aspects of Off-payroll worker engagement (including screening and on-boarding services) from IR35 contractor and supply chain audits, risk review and recommendations through to electronic timesheets and employment and IR35 fee-payer solutions, liaison with HMRC and subsequently to off-boarding.
 Our services are delivered using our own software.
 Please note we do not provide recruiting services.

 Doing nothing is not an option.
 The financial and reputational risk of getting it wrong and the potential additional costs attached require serious attention before it is too late.
 The government has allowed some time for you to plan but April 2021 is fast approaching.